 Nannies and other household employees must be paid at least the minimum wage.
-In New York City, the current minimum wage is $12.00 per hour for small employers.
-It is $11.00 per hour for Long Island and Westchester County, and $10.40 per hour for the rest of the state.
-These minimum wage rates are scheduled to increase over the next few years.
+In New York City, the current minimum wage is $13.50 per hour for small employers.
+It is $12.00 per hour for Long Island and Westchester County, and $11.80 per hour for the rest of the state in 2020.

 The Right to Overtime Pay

-Nannies and other household employees who do not live in the home must be paid one and one-half times their regular rate of pay for hours worked in excess of 40 hours in a seven-day work week.
-Live-in domestic workers in New York must be paid one and one-half times their regular rate of pay when they work more than 44 hours in a seven-day workweek.
+Nannies and other household employees who do not live in the home must be paid one and one-half times their regular rate of pay for hours worked in excess of 40 hours in a seven-day workweek.
+Live-in domestic employees in New York must be paid one and one-half times their regular rate of pay when they work more than 44 hours in a seven-day workweek.

 The Domestic Workers’ Bill of Rights

-The New York Domestic Workers’ Bill of Rights covers full-time workers, including immigrants regardless of their immigration status.
+The New York Domestic Workers’ Bill of Rights covers full-time employees, including immigrants regardless of their immigration status.
 It requires employers to provide the following wages and benefits:

 - At least minimum wage and overtime at time and a half